Should You Polish a Car Before Waxing It? EXPLAINED

 - If you had wax before, make sure to remove it completely.

-- Make sure to remove bugs and tar.
+- Remove bugs and tar.

 Frequently Asked Questions